ripred/sportslist/README.md

 # Description

-This python script will retrieve today's MLB or NHL games and display them ordered by start time.
+This python script will retrieve today's MLB or NHL games and display them ordered by start time, in your local time.

 You can edit the file to set your favorite teams and rivals in order to see them highlighted in color in the output.